 This is “their story” and promise to the consumer that their food is clean.

 - They use protein isolates which have been linked to liver damage and non-alcoholic fatty liver (see citations above).

 - They use artificial sweeteners (allulose and sucralose) which have been linked to obesity, diabetes, systemic inflammation, impaired detoxification and damaging the good gut bacteria.
 (Btw, have you met truly healthy people using artificial sweeteners?
 I have not.)

 - They make claims as if they were the one and only company making good food.
 Really?

-I hope this article equips you with the knowledge how to pick good snacks for you and your family, and gives you an opportunity to support clean, dedicated businesses.
+I hope this article equips you with the knowledge of how to pick good snacks for you and your family and gives you an opportunity to support clean, dedicated businesses.

 Share with us what kind of snacks have you found that would score high on the Snacks Cheat Sheet?